Home » Running Mechanics Explained » Why Running Speed May Depend On What Peaks Together

 That may point toward improving:

-- weak links in the system
+• weak links throughout the body

-That possibility matters.
+That possibility matters enormously.

 Because maybe speed breakthroughs do not always come from adding more.

-Sometimes they may come from aligning better.
+Sometimes they come from:

-💥 That is a different lens.
+That is a very different lens.

-➡️ Related: How to Improve Strength Balance for Maximum Running Speed
+➡️ How to Improve Strength Balance for Maximum Running Speed

 Most athletes ask: